awsdocs/amazon-emr-management-guide/doc_source/emr-security-groups.md

 # Control Network Traffic with Security Groups<a name="emr-security-groups"></a>

 Security groups act as virtual firewalls for EC2 instances in your cluster to control inbound and outbound traffic\.
 Each security group has a set of rules that control inbound traffic, and a separate set of rules to control outbound traffic\.
-For more information, see [Amazon EC2 Security Groups for Linux Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)\.
+For more information, see [Amazon EC2 Security Groups for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You use two classes of security groups with Amazon EMR: *Amazon EMR\-managed security groups* and *additional security groups*\.